Home » Top 10 Tips for Buying Seeds Online

 When looking through seed catalogs or shopping online, you’ll come across some terms that may not be clear.
 This is to help you better understand.

 • Heirloom Seeds – are seeds that have been handed down or saved for generations.
 They are typically seeds that are over 50 years old.
-Heirloom seeds are open-pollinated, meaning they can be saved from year to year and reproduce true to seed.
+Heirloom seeds are open-pollinated, meaning they can be saved yearly and reproduce true to seed.
 If you plan to save seeds, heirloom is best.

 • Hybrid Seeds – are the intentional cross between two or more parent plants to produce a specific outcome.
 They are grown and crossed with other variety plants to be more disease-resistant, produce higher yields, resist heat and cold, etc. They have been modified to benefit you as the grower.
 This is good if you plant first-generation seeds.
 But if you save seeds from these plants, they will not grow true to seed.